mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/16-type-param-scopes-and-constraints/index.md

 order: 16
 ---

-Now that we've covered the basic use of Generics, let's layer on two more concepts: does scoping work with type params, and how can describe type params that have a more specific minimum requirement than `any`.
+Now that we have covered the basic use of Generics, let's layer on two more concepts: how [scoping](https://www.typescriptlang.org/docs/handbook/variable-declarations.html#scoping-rules) work with type params, and how we can describe type params that have more specific requirement than `any`.

 ## Generic Constraints